 3. MCPTT client 2 initiates an MCPTT private call to MCPTT client 3 using the normal MCPTT call establishment procedures (10.7.2.2).

-4. The user at MCPTT client 2 can talk with the user at MCPTT client 3 and announce the call redirection.
+4. The user at MCPTT client 2 can talk with the user at MCPTT client 3 and announce the call transfer.

 5. The MCPTT client 2 releases the MCPTT private call with MCPTT client 3 using the normal MCPTT call release procedure (10.7.2.2.3.1).

-6. Optionally the MCPTT user at MCPTT client 2 puts the call with client 1 locally off hold and confirms that the call will be redirected.
+6. Optionally the MCPTT user at MCPTT client 2 puts the call with client 1 locally off hold and confirms that the call will be transferred.

-7. Now the MCPTT user at MCPTT client 2 decides to perform a call redirection.
+7. Now the MCPTT user at MCPTT client 2 decides to perform a call transfer.

-8. The MCPTT client 2 sends a MCPTT call redirection request to the MCPTT server.
+8. The MCPTT client 2 sends an MCPTT call transfer request to the MCPTT server.

-9. The MCPTT server verifies that MCPTT client 2 is authorized to redirect the MCPTT private call to MCPTT client 3.
+9. The MCPTT server verifies that MCPTT client 2 is authorized to transfer the MCPTT private call to MCPTT client 3.
+If the target of the MCPTT private call transfer is a functional alias instead of an MCPTT ID the MCPTT server resolves the functional alias to the corresponding MCPTT ID for which the functional alias is active.

+NOTE 1: If the MCPTT server detects that the functional alias used as the target of the MCPTT private call transfer is simultaneously active for multiple MCPTT users, then the MCPTT server can proceed by selecting an appropriate MCPTT ID based on some selection criteria.
+The selection of an appropriate MCPTT ID is left to implementation.
+The selection criteria can include rejection of the call, if no suitable MCPTT ID is selected.

-NOTE 1: The authorization check in step 9 verifies that the MCPTT user at MCPTT client 2 is allowed to redirect private calls to the MCPTT user at MCPTT client 3.
+NOTE 2: The authorization check in step 9 verifies that the MCPTT user at MCPTT client 2 is allowed to transfer private calls to the MCPTT user at MCPTT client 3.

-10. The MCPTT server sends an MCPTT private call redirection response back to MCPTT client 2 indicating the outcome of the verification.
+10. The MCPTT server sends an MCPTT private call transfer response back to MCPTT client 2 indicating the outcome of the verification.

 11. If authorized, the MCPTT server performs a server initiated private call release of the call between MCPTT client 1 and MCPTT client 2 (10.7.2.2.3.2).

-12. The MCPTT server sends a MCPTT call redirection request towards the MCPTT client 1.
+12. The MCPTT server sends an MCPTT call transfer request towards the MCPTT client 1.

-13. The user at MCPTT client 1 is notified that a call redirection is in progress.
+13. The user at MCPTT client 1 is notified that a call transfer is in progress.

-14. MCPTT client 1 sends a MCPTT call redirection response back to the MCPTT server.
+14. MCPTT client 1 sends an MCPTT call transfer response back to the MCPTT server.

-15. MCPTT client 1 sends a MCPTT private call request towards the MCPTT server that includes a call redirection indication set to true.
+15. MCPTT client 1 sends an MCPTT private call request towards the MCPTT server that includes a call transfer indication set to true.

-Editor's note: Checking if MCPTT client 3 is in the whitelist of MCPTT client 1 is FFS.

-16. The MCPTT server verifies that client 1 is authorized to perform the MCPTT private call as a result of the MCPTT private call redirection request.
+16. The MCPTT server verifies that client 1 is authorized to perform the MCPTT private call as a result of the MCPTT private call transfer request based on the fact that the transfer indication is present and set to true in the MCPTT private call request.

-NOTE 2: For call redirection the MCPTT server does not check if the initial originating MCPTT user at MCPTT client 1 is authorized to make an MCPTT private call to the final target MCPTT user at MCPTT client 3 based on the fact that the redirection indication is present and set to true in the MCPTT private call request.
+NOTE 3: For call transfer the MCPTT server does not check if the initial originating MCPTT user at MCPTT client 1 is authorized to make an MCPTT private call to the final target MCPTT user at MCPTT client 3.

-17. The MCPTT server sends a MCPTT call request to MCPTT client 3.
+17. The MCPTT server sends an MCPTT call request to MCPTT client 3.

 18. The user at MCPTT client 3 is notified about the incoming call.